Bridging the Software Engineering Hiring Gap

 Software developers love to talk about tools.
 While the agency should be tool agnostic, the more important area to inquire about is the agency’s development processes.
 The agency should be comfortable adapting on the tools used, given the tools support the processes that’ll be used for the project.

 A project management tool is needed to execute the software development processes highlighted above, preferably one that enables kanban.
 Kanban is a method for managing the creation of software features with an emphasis on agile, continuous delivery.
-There are numerous software development kanban tools on the market, including GitHub Issue Tracker, Jira, and Waffle.
+There are numerous software development kanban tools on the market, including GitHub Issue Tracker, Jira, and Trello.
 Kanban tools ensure that there is a consistent set of project priorities across both the internal and external development teams so that the most important user stories are being built.
 In addition, these tools make it clear what everyone is working on at any given time.

 While an agency should be happy to use whatever tools their client are using, when we are asked we recommend the following tools: